GiuseppeArbore/polito-se2-18/retrorespective/report.md

 - What caused your errors in estimation (if any)?

-  > Lack of familiarity with a library like MapBox.
+  > Lack of familiarity with the map library.

 - What lessons did you learn (both positive and negative) in this sprint?